SayeedaBegam/Drone-Air-Traffic-Management/README.md

 Instructions: Run the td3_per.py inorder to start the training.

-The trained model's stats will be stored in the save_stat folder and model will be updated in the save_model folder.
+The trained model's stats will be stored in the "save_stat" folder and model will be updated in the "save_model" folder.